 - Relationship between intellectual property rights and domestic economic development

 Analysis on the Policy of Intellectual Property Rights Protection, Journal of People's Tribune, 2013.

 The Evaluation of IP Strategy of Northwest China, Journal of Legality Vision, 2013.

 Study on the Balance of the Protection and Restriction on Abusing Intellectual Property, Journal of Special Zone Economic, 2011.

-Analysis of the Solution on the Conflict of IPR, Jounal of Ningxia Social Sciences, 2010.
+Analysis of the Solution on the Conflict of IPR, Journal of Ningxia Social Sciences, 2010.

 Judicial Judgment on the Fair Use of Trademark, Journal of China Trademark, 2010.

 Liability for Tort of the Internet Service Providers, Journal of China Trademark, 2008.